-This reading group guide for The Last Chance Matinee includes an introduction, discussion questions, ideas for enhancing your book club, and a Q&A with author Mariah Stewart.
+This readers group guide for The Sugarhouse Blues includes an introduction, discussion questions, and ideas for enhancing your book club.
 The suggested questions are intended to help your reading group find new and interesting angles and topics for your discussion.
 We hope that these ideas will enrich your conversation and increase your enjoyment of the book.Introduction

 Join our mailing list!